rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 ### phones
 Type: `Resource[]` (optional).

 An array of Resource objects where the values are URIs scheme or free-text phone numbers.
 Typical URI schemes are the [@RFC3966] `tel` or [@RFC3261] `sip` schemes, but any URI scheme is allowed.
-Contact method types are:
+Resource types are:

   - `voice` The number is for calling by voice.
   - `fax` The number is for sending faxes.
   - `pager` The number is for a pager or beeper.
   - `other` The number is for some other purpose.
 A label property MAY be included to display next to the number to help the user identify its purpose.

-The following labels are pre-defined for phone contact methods:
+The following labels are pre-defined for phone resources:

  - `private` The phone number should be used in a private context.
  - `work` The phone number should be used in a professional context